 The second type of sexual harassment is known as hostile work environment.
 This type of sexual harassment occurs when unwelcome sexual conduct creates a work environment that is intimidating, offensive, or uncomfortable enough to interfere with an employee’s ability to perform their job duties.

 A hostile work environment may or may not involve sexual advances.
 For example, if a manager constantly attempts to touch an employee in a sexual manner, these sexual advances could create a hostile work environment.

 However, if co-workers often tell sexually offensive jokes or display sexual images in the office, this could also create a hostile work environment.
 No one has made an unwelcome sexual advance in this example, but it is still a hostile work environment if the unwelcome sexual conduct is severe and occurs frequently enough to interfere with the employee’s work.

 Have you been sexually harassed in the workplace?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Let us fight to recover the compensation you deserve for this violation of your workplace rights.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.